 SimScale will be working directly with select academic institutions to build simulation courses and course modules, which are intended to be shared widely to the engineering education community.
 Professors and teachers, please sign up, and contact us directly if you are interested in teaching a course using SimScale!

 Why is SimScale doing this?

 SimScale believes that it is a major advantage for students to have hands-on access to simulation while still in school.
 They will graduate with experience in simulation tools, and that experience should be an advantage as they enter the competitive job market globally.

-And we also believe that simulation should be a standard tool for technical product development, not reserved just for simulation experts, but for a wide range of different industries and applications.
+We also believe that simulation should be a standard tool for technical product development, not something that is reserved exclusively for simulation experts, but for a wide range of different industries and applications.
 So we have created the SimScale Academic Program to help to make students become more familiar with simulation right from the beginning of their studies.

 We hope to see you on our platform soon!